richDsInterview/TechnicalChallenge/README.md

 ![example thumbnail](images/thumbA_big.png)
 !["Scaled, then unscaled version of previous thumbnail"](images/thumbB_big.png)

 Note that all quantisation processes (RBG colour, pixel values, and image size) make the algorithm more likely to match images with slight modifications in rotation and translation, as well as higher-order modifications, at the cost of not being as well able to differentiate similar but not identical images.
-It makes sense to tune these parameters (with the help of a Training database) to maximise the False-positive/false-negative rate.
+It obviously makes sense to tune these parameters (with the help of a Training database) to maximise the False-positive/false-negative rate.

-In the full implementation, I have written a comparison function that allows all three options, but with defaults set to keep colour information, quantise pixel values more coarsely (by/to2^4), and to use thumbnail representations.
+In the full implementation, I have written a comparison function that allows all three options, but with defaults set to discard/quantise colour information, quantise pixel values more coarsely, and to use thumbnail representations.

-    python3 scaledImageRepetition.py ../Data_Science_Images/Test/test_image6.jpeg ../Data_Science_Images/Test/
+    python3 scaledImageRepetition.py Data_Science_Images/Test/test_image9_scaled_unscaled.jpg Data_Science_Images/Test/  -t -g -q8

+    Matching image found in database directory:  test_image9.jpg  (score:  0.85390625 ).
+    Matching image found in database directory:  test_image6.jpeg  (score:  0.78515625 ).
+    Matching image found in database directory:  test_image9_scaled_unscaled.jpg  (score:  1.0 ).
+    Matching image found in database directory:  test_thumb9_A.jpg  (score:  0.8046875 ).
+    Matching image found in database directory:  test_thumb9_B.jpg  (score:  0.76171875 ).

 ## Perceptual Hashing
 All of the above processes are, in effect, tending toward a hash function (i.e. a map of arbitrary-sized data to data of fixed size) of the input image.
 Specifically, we would like a _perceptual_ hash of the image, one that produces similar hashes for similar input vectors/maps and dissimilar hashes for dissimilar inputs (note that this is the opposite behaviour requiured of cryptographic hash functions, which require maximally uncorrelated hashes for nearby input values).

 A major advantage of this method is that hashing is computationally efficient, and broadly corresponds to our requirements.
-The main issues with the class of perceptual hashes in general is that they are not generally rotation-invariant and do not work as well if the image is cropped, damaged or amended (although, as expected, there are variants that combat this at the cost of performance in other metrics).
+The main issues with the class of perceptual hashes is that they are not generally rotation-invariant and do not work as well if the image is cropped, damaged or amended (although, as expected, there are variants that combat this at the cost of performance in other metrics).

-But of course there are multiple variants and each performs differently to each kind of image modification.
+As expected, there are multiple perceptual hashing and each performs differently to each kind of image modification.
 The [OpenCV img_hash](https://docs.opencv.org/3.3.1/d4/d93/group__img__hash.html "OpenCV img_hash") class implements various perceptual hashes.
 Shown below is the performance against various image modifications:

 ![alt hash function comparison][logo]

 [logo]: https://docs.opencv.org/3.3.1/attack_performance.JPG

 For good performance against a wide range of attacks/modifications, one would possibly implement more than one hash of each image and combine the results.
-Not shown, nor implemented in the above module is a simple difference hash, which performs exceptionally well under a wide range of attacks (see, e.g. [this](http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html) analysis of difference hashing performance).
+Not shown, nor implemented in OpenCV is a simple difference hash, which performs exceptionally well under a wide range of attacks (see, e.g. [this](http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html) analysis of difference hashing performance).

+I've chosen to go with this approach for computational efficiecy, and braod robustness against a multitude of common attacks.

 ### Image repetition with blurring or added noise